"I'm still not sure therapy is for me..."

 Comments from clients, this year were: “ I never knew it could make such a difference to my life.”

 “Talking to you soothes my soul and gives me the courage to continue the pursuit of a better life.”

 “Thank you so much for your help.
 My troubles are more manageable, less daunting.”

 “I am grateful.
 Your insights and compassion have shown me a new path.”

 Analytical psychology is a school of psychotherapy that originated in the ideas of Carl Jung (1875-1961).
 Jungian analysis emphasizes the importance of your individual search for a sense of wholeness.
 Analysis is about removing obstacles that are keeping you from living life fully.
 It consists of meeting several times a week for conversations where you are helped to explore and to integrate parts of yourself of which you are unaware, or unconscious.

 How do you become aware of these unconscious parts of yourself?
 The conversations can include understanding the symbolic meaning of your dreams, helping you to understand difficulties in your daily life, such as working with depression or anxiety.
 It can also illuminate challenges in how you relate to others, including your analyst.
 Your thoughts and feelings are reflected upon by your analyst and reflected back to you in a highly personalised manner which help you to see yourself more clearly.

-Analysis enriches your experience of yourself and others and enables you to bring about deep – seated, life long changes in your self and your life.
+Analysis enriches your experience of yourself and enables you to bring about deep – seated, life long changes in your self and your life.